 From the Admin Center (You can see the progress bar).

-Note: On the desktop where the updates are installed unto, you will get a push notification displayed on the screen showing updates are being installed.
+Note: On the desktop where the updates are installed, you will get a push notification displayed on the screen showing updates are being installed.

-Also from the settings windows, this change can also be view as shown below.
+Also from the settings windows, this change can also be viewed as shown below.

-When this completes, it will prompt you with with the notification that *You are up to date*.
+When this completes, it will prompt you with the notification that *You are up to date*.